History of George E. Darsey & Co.

 Service 1st store since 1886!

-George E Darsey Sr. came to Texas from Sunnyside, Georgia in the fall of 1873 with his aunt, Mrs. Harriet Cash, and worked on the Shivers farm on the Trinity River.
-When Mr. & Mrs. Cash returned to Georgia, George E Darsey moved to Crockett where he clerked in a general store.
-He also carried the mail on horseback from Crockett to Centerville during this time.
+George E. Darsey Sr. came to Texas from Sunnyside, Georgia in the fall of 1873 with his aunt, Mrs. Harriet Cash, and worked on the Shivers farm on the Trinity River.
+When Mr. & Mrs. Cash returned to Georgia, George E. Darsey moved to Crockett where he clerked in a general store, along with carrying mail on horseback from Crockett to Centerville.
 He was then a traveling salesman for a year or so, and after quitting the road in 1882, he returned to his old home in Georgia for a visit.

 According to Mr. Foster “George had $465 and I had $765.
 We had a pretty hard time getting started but we soon began to make money.”
 Mr. Darsey bought out Mr. Foster’s share in 1886 and continued the business under his own name, George E. Darsey.
-The original store was a frame building and housed a wide variety of merchandise.
-Mr. Darsey sold dry goods, furniture, groceries, and all types of farm equipment.
-As the business grew, he replaced the original building with a large brick building, 27’ by 125” in 1898.
-According to the Crockett Courier, it was the first brick building in Grapeland.
+The original store was a frame building and housed a wide variety of merchandise, such as dry goods, furniture, groceries, and all types of farming equipment.
+As the business grew, he replaced the original building with the first brick building in Grapeland, measuring 27’ by 125” in 1898.

 While visiting in Georgia, George encouraged his first cousin, William Grey Darsey, to move to Texas to help him in his business.
 William Grey Darsey moved to Grapeland in 1900.
 On his arrival in Grapeland, he went to work for George in Darsey’s Store at night.
 In the early days, the town was wild and wooly and it was a common occurrence for the bullies to go up and down the street at night and shoot the lights out.
 Mr. W. G. Darsey was a skilled bookkeeper.
 He set up a double entry system of books similar to those commonly used in banks.